atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 quality. '
 %
 _ #
-“I cannot, ” said she one day to
+“I cannot, " said she one day to
 Smith, after having railed prodigiously
 ^ainfl her lodgings, “I cannot think
-“of taking any house which has not a “/utfe of good rooms upon the first fioor “for routs, and fit to receive people of “the first Safhion — I must have all kinds “of proper Surniture in the genteelest “style.”
+“of taking any house which has not a “/utfe of good rooms upon the first fioor “for routs, and fit to receive people of “the first Safhion — I must have all kinds “of proper Surniture in the genteelest “style."
 Smith stared at her: he was asto ^lished, and wanted to know if She had received
 0